 Best for features and perks: The Platinum Card® from American Express

-Amex has also incorporated some assistance for those traveling less due to the pandemic.
-They’re currently offering bonus statement credits on streaming and wireless phone services, up to $20 a month on each category through December 2020.
-Combine this with a few unique features available on The Platinum Card® from American Express, such as gold elite status in Marriott Bonvoy and Hilton Honors, and access to the premier Centurion Lounge and Amex pulls ahead.
+Combine this with a few unique features available on The Platinum Card® from American Express, such as gold elite status in Marriott Bonvoy and Hilton Honors, as well as access to the premier Centurion Lounge and Amex rests comfortably ahead.

 Best for welcome offer: The Platinum Card® from American ExpressThe Platinum Card® from American Express sports one of the leading general travel card welcome offers on the market as of this writing.
 While some cobranded cards might offer a higher number of points, Amex Membership Rewards points are valuable on their own and can be stretched even further if you transfer them to a partner airline.